rschristopher/ischristtrue.com/src/modern-views/index.md

 https://en.m.wikipedia.org/wiki/%C3%9Cbermensch

-from Robespierre to Hitler

-from transhumanism to sovereign individuals

-all marching in lockstep through the Nihilist program.

 > Shall we not ourselves have to become gods merely to seem worthy of it (the death of God)?